MathematicalMedicine/kelvin/doc/index.md

 Additional software requirements include:

 * Java 6 (or a later version)
-* MySQL client, version 5 or better, and associated libraries
+* MySQL client version 8 and associated libraries
 * Perl 5.8 (or a later version), with the following modules:
     * DBI
     * DBD::mysql
     * DBD::SQLite
     * List::MoreUtils

-Database nodes will need a prebuilt binary distribution of MySQL Server version 5 or better, NOT SET UP.
+Database nodes will need a prebuilt binary distribution of MySQL Server version 8, NOT SET UP.
 This can be downloaded from mysql.com (look for "MySQL Community Server"'s "Linux - Generic", "Compressed TAR Archive").

 Installation